 WHAT IS ALPHA?

 Alpha is a series of sessions exploring the Christian faith, typically run over eleven weeks.
 Each talk looks at a different question around faith and is designed to create conversation.
-Alpha is run all around the globe and is coming to Damascus Road this winter: Mondays, January 27 - April 13, from 6:00 - 7:30pm.
-Free childcare is available with advanced registration.
+Alpha is run all around the globe and is coming to Damascus Road again next fall.
+In the meantime, consider getting on the waitlist.

 The evening begins with food and continues with talks that are designed to engage and inspire conversation.
 They explore the big issues around faith and unpack the basics of Christianity, addressing questions such as Who is Jesus? and How can we have faith?